Skip to main content

 DJ

-Alternative titles for this job include Disc jockey, djay
+Alternative titles for this job include Disc jockey, club DJ, radio DJ

-DJs play music for audiences in live venues, at events or on the radio.
+DJs mix and play music for audiences in live venues, at events, on the radio and online.

 Average salary (a year)